 *The estimates are all multiplied by 100.

-The top half of the Table shows the parameter estimates for the model without category dummy variables.
+The top half of Table 7 shows the parameter estimates for the regression model without category dummy variables.
 The bottom half of the Table shows the parameter estimates for the model with category dummy variables (the estimate for the dummy variables are omitted for simplicity).

 Conclusions, limitations and future research

-Grocery retailers need to effectively manage their inventory and, to achieve that, they rely on effective forecasting models and welcome new approaches that will enable them to improve their current practices.
-Previous studies focus on incorporating additional information (e.g., Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016).
-However, they all assume that the effect of the marketing activities such as price reductions and feature and display promotions remain unchanged over time.
-This assumption may not hold because of the impact of external factors including the change in economic conditions, the change in consumer taste, and new competition entry etc. The data on these factors are not always available, or, we do not actually know which of these external factors are causing the structural change.
-As a result, conventional models may be subject to the problem of structural change and potentially generate biased and less accurate forecasts.
+Grocery retailers need to effectively manage their inventory and, to achieve that, they rely on effective forecasting models and welcome new approaches that will enable them to improve their current inventory management practices.
+Previous studies have proposed forecasting methods which incorporating promotional information (e.g., Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016).
+However, they assume the effect of the marketing activities such as price and promotions (e.g., feature and display) to be constant over time.
+This assumption may not hold because of the impact of external factors such as the change in economic conditions, and the change due to consumers’ taste and the entry of new competitors.
+The data on these external factors are typically not always available.
+Conventional models assuming constant effects of the marketing activities may be subject to the problem of structural change and generate biased and less accurate forecasts.

 Table 8.
-The percentage reductions for different error measures
+The percentage reductions of different error measures